NCIP/gdc-docs/docs/Data_Portal/Users_Guide/oncomatrix.md

 [![Hover over gene](images/oncomatrix_gene_hover.png)](images/oncomatrix_gene_hover.png 'Click to see the full image.')

 Clicking on a gene opens a pop-up window where users can rename it, launch the [ProteinPaint Lollipop plot](proteinpaint_lollipop.md), display the [Gene Summary Page](mutation_frequency.md#gene-and-mutation-summary-pages), and replace or remove the gene.
+The lollipop plot displays all cases across the GDC affected by SSMs in the selected gene.

 [![Click on a gene](images/oncomatrix_gene_click.png)](images/oncomatrix_gene_click.png 'Click to see the full image.')